-Arthropod species introduced outside their natural range represent a threat to natural systems because they can deplete native arthropod food resources and prey on native species, sometimes driving them to extinction.
+Arthropod species introduced outside their natural range represent a threat to natural systems because they can deplete native arthropod food resources and prev on native species, sometimes driving them to extinction.
 Alien species that successfully establish populations within the Mauna Kea Science Reserve (MKSR) could outcompete or exclude native species, such as the Wēkiu bug, lycosid wolf spider, and other native resident arthropods.
 Alien arthropods can arrive at the summit by two general pathways.
 First, alien species already on the island can spread to new localities.
 Second, alien species can arrive with shipping crates and containers.

 Earthmoving equipment, large vehicles and trailers often sit at storage sites for several days or weeks between jobs.
 Most of these storage sites are located in industrial areas and usually support colonies of ants and other alien arthropods.
 These species often use stored equipment as refuges from rain, heat, and cold.
 Ants will colonize mud and dirt stuck to earthmoving equipment and could then be transported to uninfested areas.
 Spiders occupy stored equipment, looking for food or escaping predation by hiding in protected niches.
 Once transported to the summit, these species could migrate to Wēkiu bug habitat.
 The probability for the introduction of a serious predator is small, but the establishment of just one alien species could have substantial impacts on native arthropods.
 Earthmoving equipment, large trucks, tractors and other heavy equipment, containers, and construction materials would be pressure washed and inspected for invasive alien arthropods before proceeding up the Mauna Kea Access Road.
 A qualified entomologist will monitor the construction site for alien species, and if any are found appropriate measures would be taken.
+(See Appendix D, Wēkiu Bug Mitigation Plan (pg D-9) for the measures to eradicate alien arthropods).
 The pressure washing, inspections, and monitoring would reduce the probability for invasive alien arthropod introductions that could result from the construction of the Outrigger Telescopes, and thus the probability for impacts is small.

-In summary, mitigation measures associated with on- site construction and installation of the Outrigger Telescopes would make potential impacts to Wēkiu bugs and their habitat small.
-Because other species of Hawaiian arthropods known to inhabit the Summit Area Cinder Cones occur in equal abundance on other summit area cinder cones, the impact to any of these would likely be small and not significant.
+In summary, mitigation measures associated with on-site construction and installation of the Outrigger Telescopes would make potential impacts to Wēkiu bugs and their habitat small.
+Because other species of Hawaiian arthropods known to inhabit the Summit Area Cinder Cones occur in equal abundance on other summit area cinder cones and in some cases at lower elevations below the Summit Area Cinder Cones, the impact to any of these other species would likely be small and not significant.

-Below the Summit Area Cinder Cones There are three off-site activities that would occur away from the W.M.
+Below the Summit Area Cinder Cones

+There are three off-site activities that would occur away from the W.M.
 Keck Observatory site that could potentially impact the flora and fauna Below the Summit Area Cinder Cones:

-- Storage of construction materials and equipment at the summit staging area, - Cinder screening and washing at the summit staging area, and - An increase in vehicle traffic on the Pu'u Hau'oki Detour Road.
+- Storage of construction materials and equipment at the summit staging area - Cinder screening and washing at the summit staging area - An increase in vehicle traffic on the Pu'u Hau'oki Detour Road.